Page last updated:

 Zipkin is a tracing system that enables app developers to troubleshoot failures or latency issues.
 Zipkin provides the ability to trace requests and responses across distributed systems.
 For more information, see Zipkin.io.

-When the Zipkin feature is enabled in Cloud Foundry, the Gorouter examines the HTTP request headers and performs the following:
+When the Zipkin feature is enabled in PAS, the Gorouter examines the HTTP request headers and performs the following:

 - If the

 X-B3-SpanIdHTTP headers are not present in the request, the Gorouter generates values for these and inserts the headers into the request forwarded to an application.
 These values are also found in the Gorouter access log message for the request: